Return to Index

 IUDs are a good option for women who are being treated for cancer, because they are effective and reversible.

-Also, because the IUD lasts between five and ten years, it is also extremely cost-effective.
+Also, because the IUD lasts 5-10 years, it is also extremely cost-effective.
 The greatest cost is having it put in initially, but after that there are no other expenses.